julianjohannesen/react-bulma-components/README.md

 Currently there are two ways to use this library depending of your needs and configuration:

-- **Basic**: You import from the main module the components and include the css your self (No treeshaking by default, no bulma variables override)
+- **Basic**: You import the components from the main module and include the css your self (No treeshaking by default, no bulma variables override)
-- **Advanced**: You import from the lib folder the components you need, this is the more versatile way but need some extra configuration (See [Advanced Setup](https://github.com/couds/react-bulma-components#advanced) section)
+- **Advanced**: You import the components you need from the lib folder.
+This is the more versatile way, but needs some extra configuration (See [Advanced Setup](https://github.com/couds/react-bulma-components#advanced) section)

 #### Basic

-This configuration will allow you to start fast but with one drawback, by default will include all components (no treeshaking) and will use the default variables of Bulma.
+This configuration will allow you to start fast but with one drawback, by default it will include all components (no treeshaking) and will use the default Bulma variables.

 ```javascript
 import React from 'react';